 Focus on collaboration and encourage your employees to claim ownership of their work.
 This embraces autonomy and inspires a greater sense of purpose.

-7. Team Conflicts
+7. Team conflicts

-Constant conflict can lead to greater absenteeism and will eventually cause your employees to quit to avoid the negativity.
+Every team will have the occasional disagreement, but constant problems will cause your workers to leave.
+Ongoing friction can lead to higher absenteeism and will eventually cause your staff to quit to avoid the negativity.

 To nip conflict in the bud, deal with it immediately and privately.